una/personal-goals/happy-moments/happy-moments.md

 06/04/2015
 ---
-I just got a personal email basically offering me my cheating ex-boyfriend's dream job.
+I just got a personal email basically offering me a cheating ex-boyfriend's dream job.
 I'm not bitter, but success is the best revenge :P

+06/05/2015
+---
+Today was national donut day, but someone brought in cupcakes to the office.
+I totally forgot how much I love cream cheese frosting.
+Yumm.